Alachisoft/NCache/Scripts/README.md

 ---

-If during installation, some error occurs (For e.g GAC clean failed, unable to copy dlls etc) then  run the 'uninstall.bat' script to roll-back the changes that occurred during the installation that failed and then run the 'install.bat' script again to install properly.
+- If during the installation, an error (e.g., GAC clean failed, unable to copy DLLs etc.) is encountered run the `uninstall.bat` script to rollback the changes that occurred during the installation that failed and then run the `install.bat` script again to install properly.

+- Each time the install or uninstall script is run, use a new instance of command prompt in **elevated mode** (right click and choose "Run as administrator") as new environment variables (during the installation e.g. `%NCHOME%`) will not be available for an existing instance and they will only be read if the command prompt is started anew.